Cho Seung-woo: 2010–present: Comeback

 Cho continued working in television.
 He portrayed the poet Yi Sang in Crow's-Eye View, a single-episode anthology as part of MBC's Drama Festival.
-Cho then starred in the 2014 time travel thriller God's Gift - 14 Days, playing a private investigator who helps a mother (Lee Bo-young) save her child.
+Cho then starred in the 2014 time travel thriller God's Gift: 14 Days, playing a private investigator who helps a mother (Lee Bo-young) save her child.

 Cho reprised one of his most beloved roles in Jekyll and Hyde for the musical's 10th anniversary in late 2014, and the 18,700 tickets sold out in just 10 minutes.
 Because of his ticket power, he was chosen as among the top 30 most influential people in Korean popular culture in 2006, and for four consecutive years in 2010 to 2014.

 Cho next plays a heroic prosecutor who uncovers bribery in the halls of power in Inside Men, a 2015 film adaptation of Yoon Tae-ho's webtoon The Insiders.
 Inside Men was a box office success with more than 7 million admissions, becoming Cho's highest-grossing film.

 In his interview in July 2016, Cho said that after completion of his performance for the musical Sweeney Todd, he decided to take a three-year hiatus from musical to focus on film.

 In 2017, Cho starred in tvN's mystery thriller drama Stranger, playing a prosecutor who lacks empathetic abilities.
 The series was a hit and gained favorable reviews for its tight plot, gripping sequences and strong performances.
 Cho's performance in the Stranger also won him an Baeksang Arts Award for Best Actor in TV category.

 In 2018, Cho starred in the period film Feng Shui, the third installment of the "divining art trilogy" by Han Jae-rim.
 He also starred in JTBC's medical drama Life.

 In 2020, Cho revived his role in Stranger Season 2 as Hwang Simok.

+In 2023, Cho played the titular role in the musical The Phantom of the Opera in Busan, Seoul and Daegu, alternating the part with Choi Jae-rim, Julian Jootaek Kim, and Jeon Dong-seok.